3 Types of Air Compressors For Your Industrial Engine Application

 • Low initial cost

 Like the rotary screw compressor, the rotary vane air compressor has fewer moving parts when compared to a reciprocating option.
-Vane compressors are compact compared to reciprocating and rotary screw compressors when comparing equal CFM compressors.
+Vane compressors are also compact compared to reciprocating and rotary screw compressors when comparing equal CFM compressors.
 They are designed for continuous duty and deliver a relatively pulsation-free air flow to your tools or equipment.
 The rotary vane compressor generally has a lower initial purchase cost.

 Challenges